d-bl/GroundForge/docs/help/Tiles.md

 Foot side trick
 ---------------
 A trick allows to create foot sides in the thread diagram.
-Because it is a trick the pair diagram won't reflect the the thread diagram along the edges.
 * Extend the pattern in the foot side fields under "define a repeat".
-  The screenshots annotate these sections with dark green borders.
+  The screenshots annotate these sections with purple borders.
   Orange arcs indicate rows and columns that should be identical.
-  Orange arrows indicate what to copy.
   The first column of the left tile should equal the first column beyond the tile.
   The first column before the right tile should equal the last column of the right tile.
   The first row of the tiles should equal the first row beyond the tiles.